chrispsn/mesh-spreadsheet/README.md

 - A syntax that has nice dict and table literals and lets you specify expected/conversion types for external files.
 - Sandboxing.
 - A UI for editing calculated columns, and per-column formatting rules.
+- Maybe a dialect that treats strings as atoms?
+Strings (char lists) are special-cased in Mesh to only take up one cell, so backend logic would be simpler if this was done.

 ### Packaging